Xyvran/tgfs/README.md

 Telegram becomes a WebDAV server.

 Refer to [getting started](https://theodorekrypton.github.io/tgfs/) for installation and usage.
+(Docker or other container engine is required)

 Refer to the [wiki page](https://github.com/TheodoreKrypton/tgfs/wiki/TGFS-Wiki) for technical detail.